 How We Use Your Information

-This privacy notice explains why we collect information about our patients and how that information may be used and how we keep it safe.
+This privacy notice explains why we collect information about our patients, how that information may be used and how we keep it safe.

 Why We Collect Information About You

 Healthcare professionals who provide you with care are required by law to maintain records about your health and any treatment you have received within any NHS organisation.
-These records enable you to have the best possible care.
+These records enable you to have the best possible care by ensuring all healthcare professionals have access to the same information about you.

 We collect and hold information only for the purpose of providing healthcare services to our patients.
-We will ensure that this information is kept confidential.
+We will ensure that this information is kept confidential and secure.

-We may keep your data in written and/or digital format.
-The records may include basic details for example, your name, address and Next of kin, NHS Number.
-This data may also include more sensitive information about your health for example notes and reports about your health, any treatment you have received, appointment information, investigations such as blood test, or X-rays etc, relevant information given from other health professionals, relatives or those who care for you.
+We may keep your data in written and/or digital formats for both record-keeping and ease of access.
+The records may include basic details about yourself; for example your name, address, Next of kin, and NHS Number.
+This data may also include more sensitive information about your health; for example notes and reports about your health, any treatment you have received, appointment information, investigations such as blood tests, X-rays etc, relevant information given from other health professionals, relatives or those who care for you and all telephone calls with the practice are recorded for training or monitoring purposes.

 Identifiable information about you will be shared with others in the following circumstances: